 The sea surrounding it is very calm, with deep blue crystal-clear waters, almost demanding that you take a boat ride of some kind to explore its shores.

-On top of these attractions, island residents are very welcoming to tourists — despite the cold shoulder they once gave to Onassis!
+On top of these attractions, island residents are very welcoming to tourists despite the cold shoulder Onassis once received from them!

-The restaurateur Minas told the Greek Reporter why he has chosen to live his life on Trizonia.
-“I was born and raised here, my father is from here, and the past two years he has been living here permanently.
+The restaurateur Minas explained to Greek Reporter why he has chosen to live his life on Trizonia.
+“I was born and raised here, my father is from here, and the past two years he has been living here permanently,” he said.

-The island only has 40-50 residents in the winter.
-However, Minas maintains that “in the winter it’s a bit difficult, it gets a bit cold, but if you have good company, good wine and good food, everything is fine.”
+The island only has forty to fifty residents in the winter.
+However, Minas maintains that “in the winter it’s a bit difficult, it gets a bit cold, but if you have good company, good wine, and good food, everything is fine.”